FAQ A-100

 Für die Zuführung des Stromversorgung zu den Modulen wird eine Busplatine mit 16-poligen 2-reihigen Stiftleisten im Raster 2.54 mm verwendet.
 Die Verbindung zwischen Busplatine und den Modulen erfolgt über 10- oder 16-polige Flachbandkabel mit aufgepressten 16-poligen Pfostenverbindern (Buchsenleisten in Schneid/Klemm-Technik).
 Nähere Angaben hierzu finden Sie bei den Technischen Hinweisen und Mechanischen Details zum A-100.

-Für Anwendungen, bei denen nur ein oder wenige A-100-Module betrieben werden sollen, kommt das Mini-Netzteil A-100MNT mit integrierter Busplatine in Frage.
-Dieses kann dann eingesetzt werden, wenn nicht mehr als 200 mA benötigt werden (alte Version mit den kleinen Kühlkörpern nur 100mA).
+Für Anwendungen, bei denen nur ein oder wenige A-100-Module betrieben werden sollen, kommt das Mini-Netzteil A-100MNT/MBP mit integrierter Busplatine in Frage.
+Dieses kann dann eingesetzt werden, wenn nicht mehr als 200 mA benötigt werden.
 Zusätzlich verfügt es über +5V/50mA.
 Da beim Mini-Netzteil ein Steckertrafo eingesetzt wird, liegen keine gefährlichen Spannung an und es gibt daher auch keine elektrischen Sicherheitsprobleme.
-Wir bieten auch ein Mini-Case an, das mit dem A-100MNT ausgestattet ist.
+Wir bieten auch ein Mini-Case an, das mit dem A-100MNT/MBP ausgestattet ist.

 Falls Sie eine eigene Stromversorgung verwenden wollen, müssen Sie über ausreichende Elektronik-Kenntnisse verfügen, um die elektrische Sicherheit zu gewährleisten.
 Sie müssen in der Lage sein, alle in Ihrem Land gültigen Sicherheitsvorschriften einzuhalten.
 Wir warnen eindringlich davor, ein Netzteil einzubauen, wenn Sie nicht über die entsprechenden Kenntnisse verfügen.
 Dies gilt auch, wenn Sie das A-100-Netzteil als Ersatzteil von uns beziehen.
 Lassen Sie ggf. den Einbau durch einen Fachmann vornehmen.
 Am Netzteil und den Netz-Zuleitungen (incl.
 Schalter, Sicherungshalter usw.) liegen im Betrieb lebensgefährliche Spannungen an !